 You will lead a portion of class discussion.
-You will find and read two papers related to animal welfare.
+You will find and read two papers related to our topic.
 You will summarize these for the rest of the class and ask discussion questions about the material.
 You will lead the discussion for approximately an 8-10 minute period on a designated date.
-More details will come in class.